netlify/create-react-app-lambda/README.md

+> ⚠️You may not need `netlify-lambda`.
+[Netlify Dev](https://github.com/netlify/netlify-dev-plugin) works with `create-react-app` out of the box, give it a try!
+Only use `netlify-lambda` if you need a build step for your functions.

 This project is based on [Create React App v2](https://github.com/facebookincubator/create-react-app) and [netlify-lambda v1](https://github.com/netlify/netlify-lambda).
 (For more information about Create react App, check their full [documentation](https://github.com/facebookincubator/create-react-app#create-react-app).)

-The main addition is a new folder: `src/lambda`.
+The main addition to base Create-React-App is a new folder: `src/lambda`.
 Each JavaScript file in there will automatically be prepared for Lambda function deployment.

 As an example, we've included a small `src/lambda/hello.js` function, which will be deployed to `/.netlify/functions/hello`.
 We've also included an async lambda example using async/await syntax in `async-chuck-norris.js`.